-	The Australian Kelpie is a medium-sized breed that’s used as a working dog to herd sheep.
+The Australian Kelpie is a medium-sized breed used as a working dog to herd sheep.

 The breed is used worldwide for its excellent herding skills.

-Although they’re still kept primarily as working dogs, the Kelpie does make a good family pet.
-They’re also popular as show dogs, and often do well in agility trials too.
+Although they’re kept primarily as working dogs, the Kelpie makes a good family pet.
+They’re also popular as show dogs and often do well in agility trials.

 Color: Black, red, chocolate, fawn, blue, cream, or any combination of these colors with tan